gbetronix/node-red-contrib-smartfritz/README.md

 ## Usage
 This package provides nodes to read and write signals to Fritz!Dect 200 switches via Node-RED.
 The configuration node lets you setup your Fritz!Box account and Actor Identification (AID).

-The fritz read node is used to read the switch state (1/on, 0/off) from a Fritz!Dect 200 device.
-Make sure to use a valid AID or leave it empty.
-The message contains the info structure in `msg.payload`.
+The fritz read node is used to read the switch state (1/on, 0/off) from a Fritz!Dect 200 device. **Make sure to use a valid AID.** The message contains the info structure in `msg.payload`.

-The fritz write node is used to write the switch state (1/on, 0/off) from a Fritz!Dect 200 device.
-Make sure to use a valid AID or leave it empty.
-The message can contain boolean or string values in `msg.payload`.
+The fritz write node is used to write the switch state (1/on, 0/off) from a Fritz!Dect 200 device. **Make sure to use a valid AID.** The message can contain boolean or string values in `msg.payload`.

 ## Contributing
 1. Fork it!